Scudder family of missionaries in India

-Members of the Scudder family have worked as medical missionaries in South India.
+Members of the Scudder family have worked as medical missionaries in South India and the Middle East for five generations.

 First generation

-John Scudder Sr., born in Freehold Township, New Jersey on September 3, 1793, was India's first medical missionary.
+John Scudder Sr., born in Freehold Township, New Jersey, on September 3, 1793, was India's first medical missionary.
 He graduated from Princeton University in 1811 and the New York College of Physicians and Surgeons, and practiced medicine in New York City.

 Scudder became committed to serving as a medical missionary of the American Board, and later of the Dutch Reformed Board.
 He went to Ceylon (now Sri Lanka) in 1819, and founded Asia's first Western medical mission in Panditeripo, Jaffna District.
 Scudder served there for nineteen years as a clergyman and physician, establishing a hospital at which he was the chief physician; he was especially successful in treating cholera and yellow fever, and founded several native schools and churches.
-He was India's first American medical missionary, beginning more than 1,100 combined years of missionary service there by 42 members of five generations of the family.
-Scudder and his wife, Harriet, had six surviving sons and two daughters; all became medical missionaries and worked in South India.

 In 1836, Scudder and another clergyman began a mission in Madras to establish a printing press to publish the New Testament and tracts in the Tamil language.
 Settling in Chintadrepettah, he returned to the United States from 1842 to 1846.
 Scudder returned to India in 1847, spending two years providing medical aid in Madurai.
 He returned to his Madras mission in 1849, where he worked until his death on January 13, 1855.